MikroElektronika/mikrosdk_click_v2/clicks/3dhall11/details.md

 ## Example Description

-> This example demonstrates the use of 3D Hall 11 click board by reading the magnetic flux density from 3 axes, and the angle and magnitude between X and Y axes as well as the sensor internal temperature.
+> This example demonstrates the use of 3D Hall 11 Click board by reading the magnetic flux density from 3 axes, and the angle and magnitude between X and Y axes as well as the sensor internal temperature.